The Top 12 Biggest Tennis Stadiums In The World By Capacity

 12. Hard Rock Stadium, Miami (14,000)

-Home, of course, of the Miami Dolphins NFL team based in Florida, the Hard Rock Stadium seats a total of 14,000 people when set out for a tennis tournament, making it one of the largest tennis stadiums in the world.
+Home of the Miami Dolphins NFL team based in Florida, the Hard Rock Stadium is transformed into a tennis venue to host the Miami Open every March.
+When it’s set up for tennis matches, it seats a total of 14,000 people making it one of the largest tennis stadiums in the world.

 11. Louis Armstrong Stadium, New York (14,053)